sarg3nt/certified-kubernetes-administrator/Cliff Notes.md

 ## Sessions

-`tmux` sessions are incredibly powerful as they manages processes in the background for you.
+`tmux` sessions are incredibly powerful as they manage processes in the background for you.
 You can create a `tmux` session and hop out of it and it will remain running, more importatnly if your `ssh` session is killed, you can hop back on and recconect to the `tmux` session and not loose your work.

 A `tmux` session has a window status bar at the bottom of the terminal that shows the list of current windows in that session.
-These can be renamed.
+Window default names are numeric (0, 1, 2, etc.), these can be renamed, see Windows below.

 - Create a new non named session: `tmux`
 - Create a new named session: `tmux new -s <name>`